Honest Ed's: Location

-Honest Ed's was located originally on Markham Street at the corner of Bloor.
+Honest Ed's was located originally on Markham Street at the corner of Bloor Street.
 The original entrance was on Markham Street.
-This was done because property taxes would be higher if the store was accessed from Bloor Street.
-In the block between Markham and Bloor there was a Toronto Dominion Bank and a Loblaw's groceteria which was purchased and occupied as part of the store complex in the early 1950s.
+This was done because property taxes would be higher if the store was accessed from Bloor Street, a main arterial street.
+In the block between Markham and Bloor there was a Toronto-Dominion Bank and a Loblaw’s groceteria (a self-service grocery store), which was purchased and occupied as part of the store complex in the early 1950s.
 When lineups formed to gain access to the store Toronto police directed the lines to go down Markham Street again, to ensure the store was taxed as a Markham Street business instead of a Bloor Street business.
 Throughout the store were such hand-painted slogans and enticements to buy as "not cheaper anywhere else in Toronto", "You cannot do without this", and "Every home needs this".

 Honest Ed's was located at the corner of Bloor and Bathurst Streets, extending the full length of the block west to Markham Street.
 The exterior was covered with huge red and yellow signs advertising the store's name, lit up like a theatre marquee.
 The store sign used 23,000 light bulbs.
 The outside facade was covered with puns and slogans such as "Come in and get lost!" and "Only the floors are crooked!"

 The store consisted of a west building on Markham Street connected by a walkway with an east building on Bathurst Street.
 The interior was modest, with simple displays of low-priced merchandise from vacuum cleaners and winter coats to kitchenware, toys and grocery items.
 Much of the store's decor consisted of posters and photos from old films and stage productions from Mirvish's theatres in Toronto and London, England, and of actors and musicians who performed in them (many inscribed to Ed Mirvish).
 Every piece of store signage was hand-painted.

 The new owners have demolished the structure as of March 2018 and intend to redevelop the 1.8 ha of land; which also includes Mirvish Village and a stretch of retail buildings south of the Honest Ed building on Bathurst Street running down to Lennox Street, which were rented out by the Mirvishes to local businesses.